Note: some of the linked articles below require an FT subscription to read

 The recruitment process for low-skilled, hourly-wage jobs will be the first to be automated.
-But machine learning can also assist with searches and matches for more skilled jobs, especially among LinkedIn’s half a billion profiles.
+But machine learning can also assist with searches and matches for more skilled jobs, especially among LinkedIn’s half a billion profiles, and internal job moves.
 Recruiters themselves probably won’t become extinct anytime soon, if only because in cultural terms, ‘you still need a human to evaluate whether someone is a good fit for a job.’
 Nevertheless, the focus may shift to a more ‘sales-type personality’ who can persuade the best candidates to take a job.
 And when it comes to senior-level recruiting, where personal relationships are vital, the old-fashioned approach seems sure to continue.

-Another, amusing example of the clash between human fallibility and high-speed automation can be found in Pilita Clark’s amusing column on the etiquette around email errors.
+Another, example of the clash between human fallibility and high-speed automation can be found in Pilita Clark’s amusing column on the etiquette around email errors.
 It doesn’t require such egregious examples as the Deutsche Bank staffer who accidentally transferred $6bn to a customer, or the central banker who mistakenly emailed a secret study to a journalist, to elicit concern.
-Usually, such gaffes generate embarrassment rather than commercial damage, though Ryanair’s email launch of a 24-hour sale ‘to celebrate remaining in Europe’, just before the Brexit vote was particularly humiliating.
+Usually, such gaffes generate embarrassment rather than commercial damage, though Ryanair’s email launch of a 24-hour sale ‘to celebrate remaining in Europe’, just before the Brexit vote, was particularly humiliating.
 But sender beware: most attempts to recall an email sent in error merely draws attention to a mistake that most recipients would otherwise have overlooked.
 In short, Ms Clark advises: ‘just apologise and move on.’